-You can make some fine-looking kites by using colored permanent markers on the sail plastic.
+You can make some fine-looking craft by using colored permanent markers on the sail plastic.
 See those in-flight shots of them all, down below.
-Of course, you could deviate from my simple graphics and do your own amazing art instead.
+Of course, you could deviate from my simple graphics and do your own amazing art instead!

 The Bird is perhaps the most visually attractive design and is a smooth stable flyer indoors.

 The Genki is the most challenging both to make and to fly.
 But if you get it right, this kite is a super-steep flyer!
 Watch it skim along, trying to flatten itself against the ceiling.